EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/172276923-2b05194c-6d81-483e-b061-651bf4ca95eb.png)

-And don't forget rename model's materials.
+And don't forget to rename the model materials.
 It's very important to follow some naming template because Unity will place all of the materials into one folder.
 It'll be very confusing to find the right material later.

 ## 4. Export to Unity